 1. McDonald Observatory

 The McDonald Observatory is operated by the Astronomy Department at the University of Texas.
 Located about 36 miles from Marfa, the McDonald Observatory is a fun, educational activity for families and astronomy buffs alike.
-Check out their calendar of events and plan your visit accordingly – they offer a few different opportunities.
+If you’re looking for things to do in Alpine, this will probably come up on your search results.
+It’s definitely worth checking out.

 We did the daytime tour and solar viewing, which consisted of a presentation about the sun and an up close look at one of the research telescopes used by the university.
 The McDonald Observatory is at one of the highest elevations on a Texas public road, so you’ve got quite the scenic (and to be honest, a little bit scary) drive to get up to the visitor’s center.
 The tour takes you a bit higher and you can either drive on your own or snag a seat on the bus, leaving your car at the visitor’s center.
 There are 14 seats available on the bus, so you have to be quick if you want one.

-You can do a free self-guided tour of the Hobby-Eberly telescope and there are also free exhibits in the visitor's center you can check out.
-There's a fun gift shop and a small cafe on property.
-Be advised your cell phones probably won't work but it's nice and cool up there…the elevation brings the temperatures down a good 20 degrees from what you'll experience in Marfa.
+You can do a free self-guided tour of the Hobby-Eberly telescope and there are also free exhibits in the visitor’s center you can check out.
+There’s a fun gift shop and a small cafe on property.
+Be advised your cell phones probably won’t work but it’s nice and cool up there…the elevation brings the temperatures down a good 20 degrees from what you’ll experience in down the hill in Alpine and Marfa.

 2. Prada Marfa